 How Much Should You Spend on a Car?

-The amount you want to spend on a car is a personal choice that very much depends on the individual, how much the ownership of a particular vehicle is worth to you, and how much enjoyment and practical use you’ll get from it.
+The amount you want to spend on a car is a personal choice that very much depends on the individual.
+Adding a new teen to your auto insurance policy can be expensive.
+How much the ownership of a particular vehicle is worth to you?
+And how much enjoyment and practical use you’ll get from it.
 If cars are your passion, it might be worth spending more.
 If you’re someone that is looking for a car to safely and efficiently get from point A to point B, it’s worth minimizing the cost as much as possible.

 Although this is a personal choice, there are certain rules you can follow to ensure that you can afford your car payments, and to minimize unnecessary costs.